Prospective vs. perspective

-Prospective is an adjective meaning (1) likely to happen or (2) likely to become.
+Prospective is an adjective meaning (1) likely to happen, or (2) likely to become.
 It has no other definitions.
 Perspective is almost always a noun.
-It means (1) a view, (2) the angle from which something is viewed, and (3) the proper appearance of objects in relation to each other.
-There is no crossover between prospective and perspective.
+It refers to (1) a view, (2) the angle from which something is viewed, and (3) the proper appearance of objects in relation to each other.
+The words share no definitions.

 Examples